Where are They Now?

 BS - Watershed Science - 2005

-Hydrologist, NOAA, Colorado River Forecast Center
+Senior Hydrologist, NOAA, Colorado River Forecast Center

-Ashley Nielson is now working as a hydrologist for the National Weather Service at the Colorado Basin River Forecast Center in Salt Lake.
+Ashley Nielson is now working as a senior hydrologist for the National Weather Service at the Colorado Basin River Forecast Center in Salt Lake.
 They produce short term streamflow forecasts, seasonal water supply and peak flow forecasts, recreational forecasts and a variety of other products including flood forecasts and flash flood guidance for the entire Colorado River basin.
 Her job currently focuses on producing these products through hydrologic models and verification of forecasts.

 Ashley completed her Master's Degree in the Department of Geography at the University of Colorado at Boulder.
-She is looked at the relationships between hydrology (flow paths, source waters, RT) biochemistry, nutrient cycling, and climate on a high alpine wetland.
+She looked at the relationships between hydrology (flow paths, source waters, RT) biochemistry, nutrient cycling, and climate on a high alpine wetland.

 BS - Fisheries and Wildlife -- 2000